Japan business mood worsens, bankruptcies seen rising as Iran war lifts costs

 Total bankruptcy cases in fiscal 2025, which ended in March, stood at 10,425, up 3.5 per cent from the previous year and exceeding the 10,000 mark for two straight years as firms struggled with rising input costs and labour shortages, Teikoku Databank said.

-The data showed companies were under strain from high input and labour costs, even before the U.S.-Israel attacks on Iran on February 28 led to an escalating conflict in the Middle East that triggered an oil price surge and supply disruptions.
+The data showed companies were under strain from high input and labour costs, even before the US-Israel attacks on Iran on Feb 28 led to an escalating conflict in the Middle East that triggered an oil price surge and supply disruptions.

 "There is growing concern among firms about rising input costs as surging crude oil prices have pushed up prices not just for fuel and chemical goods, but for a wide range of items" such as plastic products, construction material and fertilisers, Teikoku Databank said.